 4. If applicable, provide a description of how teachers, in consultation with parents, administrators, and pupil services personnel, will identify eligible children most in need of services in Title I targeted assistance schools/programs.
-Please include a description of how the school will develop and implement multiple (a minimum of 2) objective, academic-based performance criteria to rank students for service.
-Also include a description of the measurable scale (point system) that uses the objective criteria to rank all students.
+The RCSS will not have any Title I targeted assistance schools during the 2023-2024 school year.
+Targeted assistance schools may use funds received only for programs that provide services to eligible children identified as having the greatest need.
+In the event the district gets a targeted assistance school in the future, each targeted-assistance Title I school will create a Please include a description of how the school will develop and implement multiple (a minimum of 2) objective, academic-based performance criteria to rank students for service.
+Also include a description of the measurable scale (point plan to assist the school and local educational agency to meet its responsibility to provide services to all identified students in the targeted-assistance program to allow them the opportunity to meet the state's challenging academic achievement standards. system) that uses the objective criteria to rank all students.